 |VCS611 Veterinary Clinical Skills III (Clinical Rotations)||2 credits|

 |VCS701 Small Animal Medicine II||6 credits|

 VB101 Veterinary Anatomy I 4 credits

 The fundamental principles of histology, the microscopic study of body tissues and organ systems in domestic animals, are presented in lecture and laboratory formats.
 Complementary understanding of developmental anatomy of the animal body is approached through the study of chick and pig embryos with reference to developmental anomalies.

 VB105 Veterinary Physiology I 5 credits

-The course includes the cellular basis of animal physiology, basic neurophysiology and neural control of body systems, the organs, hormones and functions of the mammalian endocrine system, endocrine control of reproductive cycles and development and certain important diseases relating to the physiology of the mammalian and endocrine systems
+The course includes the cellular basis of animal physiology, basic neurophysiology and neural control of body systems, the organs, hormones and functions of the mammalian endocrine system, endocrine control of reproductive cycles and development of certain important diseases relating to the physiology of the mammalian and endocrine systems.